 Traveling: Pack your hat upside down in the center of your suitcase (preferably on a carry-on) with layers of scarves, socks and knits around them and filling the crown to help protect the shape.
-Place it before everything else to avoid it getting squished.
+Unpack it as soon as you arrive to destination.

 Panama Hats need a little humidity to maintain the straw in good conditions and if you leave the hat in a warm area with no ventilation then the straws of your hat may dry up and turn breakable with time.